 Breakfast at Tiffany’s, 1961.

-Because being broke, quirky and single in the city has never looked so chic.
+Because being broke, quirky, and single in the city has never looked so chic.

 Bridget Jones’s Diary, 2001.

-If we could only pick one Valentine’s Day movie for the single girl, it would probably be this.
+If we could only pick one Valentine’s Day movie for the single person, it would probably be this.
 We get Colin Firth and Hugh Grant.
 An endless stream of cheeky references to Pride and Prejudice.
 And Renée Zellweger doing every single stupid thing we’ve ever done or thought about doing ourselves.
 Bridget Jones, you are the everywoman.
 And we physically need for things to work out for you.

 Our generation’s gamine in the role that made her famous: a shy and charming romantic who mischievously meddles in other people’s love lives.
 Trés sweet.